Tejaswireddyallam/GDPFall2024-Group2/README.md

 Documented comprehensive use cases for telemedicine app and also reviewed functional requirements list and updated.

-I did some research on non-functional requirements and contributed in documentation of those requirements.
+I did some research on non-functional requirements and contributed in documentation of those requirements.<hr>

+10/02/2024 -<br>
+I did some research on telemedicine application security and contributed in documenting non-functional requirements.